djbarrow/fundamental/README.md

 # What is fundamental
 Fundamental is a c command line program, a rough diamond which barely works beautifully but is my most original program to date.
 I've recently found out that it uses a technique called [Symbolic Regression](https://en.wikipedia.org/wiki/Symbolic_regression).
 It is also being marketed as Dirac because it has the inhuman talent of Dirac the famous Relativistic Detached almost Autistic Strange Genius Feynmans hero to pull inhuman crazy equations out of the air which fit data better than curve fitting, it can curve fit a sin x yes it can!!!!!, primative traditional polynomial curve fitting can't, I'm a wanabee shaman & I think my program from the future gave him a hand in the cosmic consciousness..... thank you Jesus praise you Jesus for inspiring me to do something which might be significant .... prove me wrong!!!!!!!

-# Warning please check out stable code the head is unstable
-The last stable version of this code was checked in around 1 Jan 2023 don't check out the head.
-I broke all round me in a 48 hour coding session and was hallucinitating on paddys day 2023 owing to a 48 hour coding binge I went psychadellic when my head hit the pillow trying yet again to get my lookvar stuff working it's utter brittle rubbish I haven't figured out how to write this well so leave out anything to do with loopvars in funamental_config.h I have a lot more thinking to do.

 A YouTube video of the program running can be found here https://youtu.be/sD-pk9Pt4-Y